mittwald/salt-microservices/README.md

     [Consul][consul].
 See the [Consul documentation on health checks][consul-checks] for more information.

+*   `check_url` (*optional*): The URL to use for the Consul health check.
+This option will only be used when the service is accessibly via HTTP.
+If not specified, the service's `hostname` property will be used as URL.

 ### Container definition

 A container definition is a YAML object consisting of the properties defined